microsoft/pxt-microbit/docs/teachertool.md

 #### 4. Fill in Parameters

-Parameters for the criteria item are filled in.
-Here are the parameter types:
+Parameters for the criteria item are filled in for a criteria item.

+### ~ tip

+#### Parameter types

+From a technical perspective, criteria parameters have these types:

 - **Numeric** parameters have a small input and only allow number inputs.
 - **String** parameters can have medium and long sized inputs.
 - **Block** parameters should open a block-picker modal.
 - **Empty** parameters appear in an error state until they have values.

+### ~

+Here a block is selected and used 3 times:

 ![Criteria parameters 1](/static/teachertool/parameters-1.png)

 Parameter options are displayed and then selected.